AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Statistical Quality Control

 Continuous factors
-In the application of bayesian brain hypothesis, we define a prediction of continuous factors.
+In the application of the Bayesian brain hypothesis, we define a prediction of continuous factors.

 Confidence in Monte Carlo Simulations
 Confidence can be a parameter fro uncertainty of the system.
 MIT 6.
 MOnte carlos siualtion; typically our best guess is what weve seen.
 But we really should not have ery cmcuh confidence in that guess.
 Coula have been just an acciednt.